2022 French presidential election: Electoral system

 Under Article 7 of the Constitution of France, the president is elected to a five-year term in a two-round election.
 If no candidate secures an absolute majority of votes in the first round, a second round is held two weeks later between the two candidates who received the most votes.
 According to the Constitution of France, the first round of the presidential election must be held between 20 and 35 days before the transition of power at the end of the five-year term of the incumbent officeholder.
-As Emmanuel Macron took office on 14 May 2017, the transition of power is expected to take place on 13 May 2022.
+As Emmanuel Macron took office on 14 May 2017, the transition of power was expected to take place on 13 May 2022.
 Correspondingly, the first round of the presidential election was to be held between 8 and 23 April 2022, with the second round held two weeks after the first.
 On 13 July 2021, Government Spokesman Gabriel Attal announced the dates for the election, respectively 10 April 2022 for the first round and 24 April 2022 for the eventual second round.

 To be listed on the first-round ballot, candidates needed to secure at least 500 signatures (often referred to as parrainages in French) from national or local elected officials from at least 30 different departments or overseas collectivities, with no more than a tenth of these signatories from any single department.
 The signatures were submitted to the Constitutional Council, which is the sole authority to designate participants.